 - Leave cake to cool slightly before carefully removing from cake pan and leaving on a wire rack to cool completely.

 - To make the frosting, add butter to a large mixing bowl.
-Beat with an electric mixer for 2 minutes or until smooth and creamy.
+Beat with an electric mixer on medium speed for 2 minutes or until smooth and creamy.
 Add vanilla and sugar and beat slowly until it starts to come together.
 Add sour cream and continue to beat until smooth.